IMDEANetworksWNG/MultiLoc/README.md

 <img src="https://github.com/IMDEANetworksWNG/MultiLoc/blob/main/implementation.png" width="400" height="400">

-You can find the intructions below to get the CSI and FTM extractor tools below.
+You can find the intructions below to get the CSI and FTM extractor tools for all the devices below.

 **Sub-6GHZ devices**